 Solar photovoltaic (PV) systems generate electricity from the owner’s home or business.
 If solar panels produce more electricity than the premises is using, the surplus electricity is exported, or ‘fed in’, to the electricity network.
 Solar feed-in tariffs are the prices electricity retailers pay solar customers for these exports.

 In regional Queensland there is limited competition in the retail electricity market, with Ergon Retail being the dominant retailer.
 Since 2014–15, the QCA has used an ‘avoided cost’ method to set a feed-in tariff that aims to ensure solar customers receive a fair and reasonable return for their solar exports.
+Our most recent determination, for 2021-22, was published in June 2021.

 The south east Queensland (SEQ) electricity market has been deregulated since July 2016.
 Customers can now compare electricity offers, including solar feed-in tariffs, from electricity retailers at Energy Made Easy.
 The QCA has been directed to monitor, and report annually, on solar feed-in tariff offers in SEQ.
+Our latest report, for 2019-20, was published in October 2020.